Service

 Hallam Mill — street view showing mill and chimney above terrace housing

-The hand sketch came first — an isometric drawing made from the aerial photography to understand the three-dimensional form: the main multi-storey block, the single-storey weaving sheds with their north-light roof, the chimney, and how the building sits within its tight domestic context.
+The hand sketch came first — an isometric drawing made from the aerial photography to understand the three-dimensional form.
 Drawing by hand forces you to look — really look — at what a building is doing.

 Hallam Mill — location plan at 1:500 showing site context, access from Hallam Street and surrounding terrace rows